 So who would choose such teachings for their church?
 Such people may either be totally lacking in discernment, or desire that their church members fall into the apostasy of the ecumenical gospel.
 It comes as no surprise at all to find that it includes Living Springs Baptist Church as per https://www.lsbc.org.au/calendar.
 Discernment has not been one of their strong points in the past!
-Discernment may not one of their strong points here!
+Discernment may not be one of their strong points here!

 If you have any questions or comments about this information, please feel free to say it or give advice, by using the Contact page.
 Genuine comments will be recorded on the Comments page.

 List of all my posts on this site.